playday3008/ModernCMakePSPExample/README.md

 But this time for PSP and automated with VSCode.

+## TODO

+- [ ] Automate tests execution directly on PSP.
+- [ ] Shift running and debugging from VSCode to CMake.
+- [ ] Use PSPSDK libraries for more relatable examples.

 ## Build and debug on PSP

 > Psst!
 Check [dependencies](#references) first.